asakusarb/action_args/README.md

 ## What is this?

-ActionArgs is a Rails plugin that extends your controller action methods to look and act like simple general Ruby methods with meaningful parameters, or in short, Merbish.
+ActionArgs is a Rails plugin that extends your controller action methods to allow you to specify arguments of interest in the method definition for any action. - in short, Merbish.

 ## The Controllers